n-b/tatin/README.md

 ## Create git clones of opensource.apple.com

+`tatin.py` is a small script that scraps all the projects from opensource.apple.com, downloads all the tarballs and recreates git repositories.

 ![](objc4.png)

-`tatin.py` is a small-ish script that scraps all the projects from opensource.apple.com, downloads all the tarballs and recreates a git repository.

-(Warning: I am a total Python noob.
-Don’t look if you don’t want to be horrified.
-On the other hand, pull requests are welcome.)

 The repositories are available at